Sebastijo/Sebastijo/README.md

 # Sebastián P. Pincheira

 ## About Me
-Mathematical Engineering student at the University of Chile, currently in the tenth semester and pursuing a minor in Data Science.
+Mathematical Engineering student at the University of Chile.
 I possess a solid foundation in both pure and applied mathematics, complemented by a comprehensive education in engineering.
 Currently, my primary interest lies in machine learning and deep learning, approached from both theoretical and applied perspectives.
 I have experience working on both academic and professional projects, ranging from **optimal control theory** and **PDE-based inpainting** to **data extraction** and **process automation** in the export industry.

 ## Skills